Types of Wrenches- Useful Guide

 This interesting Hydraulic Press Test (40-ton press) will help you to know.
 (Don't try this at home!)

-The term “key” most often appears as an old fashion tool with no teeth or as T-shapes socket which may come with a male and a female tip.
+- The term “key” most often appears as an old fashion tool with no teeth or as T-shaped socket which may come with a male and a female tip.
 Some examples of the key wrench are window cranks, bottle opener, and Allen wrench.

 Spanners are wrenches that feature pins or hooks instead of the normal end.
-In general, this term is used in British English to describe wrench.
-However, it has some uses in the US English to indicate a subgroup of the wrench.
+In general, this term is used in British English to describe wrenches.
+However, it has some uses in US English to indicate a subgroup of the wrench.

 Is There Any Standard Size For Wrenches?